Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-logfile/README.md

 * Reads at most the last 30000 lines of the source, the most recent rotated file included, and reports how many lines it actually saw, which files they came from, whether it stopped at that cap, and which stretch of time they cover.
 * Recognizes a line by the level Apache puts in it (`[core:error]`) or by the message code every Apache message carries (`AH00484`), wherever the configured `ErrorLogFormat` places them.
 * Lines can be narrowed down with `--match` and filtered out with `--ignore`, both Python regular expressions.
+* Prints the source every count came from and the command that finds the same lines again, so a number can be checked instead of believed.
+A counter whose criterion is not a single pattern gets that criterion spelled out rather than a command that would find something else.

 ## Fact Sheet